 3.2.
 Laser settings

 3.2.1.
 Turn on the White Light Laser (WLL) and set the laser power to 85% and the Excitation control to Maximum power.
-Click the Acquire tab, select Add Laser, and in the dialog box that appears, toggle the WLL to On.
+Click the Acquire tab, select Open Laser Overview, and in the dialog box that appears, toggle the WLL to On.
 Click the Laser Power button and enter 85%.
 Click the Excitation Control button and select Maximum Power from the dropdown menu (Figure 2A).

 3.2.2.
 TMRE experiment: Set the excitation and emission spectra for YFP, MitoTracker, and TMRE.